 The Asbury University English and Education departments work cooperatively to ensure that you are proficient in both your subject matter and teaching skills.
 In addition to the required English classes in literature and writing, you'll take classes in learning theories, classroom management, methods and materials, writing for teachers and adolescent literature, among others.
 The capstone of your education will come at the end of your training when you student teach for one semester at a local school.

 Enjoy writing?
 Join the university newspaper or yearbook staff.
 Like acting?
-Perform a Shakespearean sonnet in Reader's Theatre or try out for one of the dramatic productions of the theatre arts program.
+Perform a Shakespearean sonnet in Reader's Theatre or try out for one of the dramatic productions of the theatre program.

 You can choose to be as active outside the classroom as you wish.
 Some students present papers at scholarly conferences.
 Others have been invited to share their work at regional poetry and fiction readings.
 Several times a year, the department gathers at professors' homes for informal get-togethers.